 In the residence halls, a toilet overflowing, or a fire alarm or smoke detector screaming represents an emergency.
 After the Student Life office closes, students should call Office of Public Safety at (304) 704-9111 to report an emergency only.
 If a light bulb burns out in student's room, that does not constitute an emergency.
-Please wait until the next day to call the Student Life Office (304) 637-1211.
+Please submit a SchoolDude request.